G-sants/bank-menu-challenge-trainning/README.md

 How to Use it:

 First:
-Choose one of the options in beetween:
+Choose one of the options in between:
  -creating an account;
  -viewing your account;
  -exiting the app;